 The Evergreen campus offers traditional residence halls, high-rise residence complexes, and suite/apartment type complexes which provide on-campus housing for approximately 4000 students.
 Access to residence halls is restricted to residents, their approved guest, and other authorized staff members of the Loyola community.
 Security safeguards within residence halls include electronically restricted access, guest registration, closed circuit camera coverage, residence hall lobby desk attendants, individually keyed residences with dead bolt internal locks, and external door prop alarm systems.
 Selected rooms in the residence halls are equipped with panic buttons that report directly to Public Safety.
 Emergencies occurring on campus can be reported to DPS by calling 410-617-5911 or 410-617-5010 (non-emergency.)

-Each resident’s Evergreen card allows entrance into approved residence halls.
+Resident Evergreen card allows entrance into approved residence halls.
 Additionally, students are provided with individual residence hall room keys which provide an added layer of security.
 Evergreen cards and individual room keys may not be loaned to friends or roommates and are expected to be kept in their possession at all times.
 Guests of residents must be accompanied at all times by the resident they are visiting and residents are responsible for their guest behavior while on campus.
 Residents are cautioned against permitting strangers to enter buildings and are encouraged to contact DPS immediately regarding suspicious or unauthorized individuals in residence halls.

 DPS officers patrol residence halls on a regular basis and work with Student Life employees to enforce security measures.
-Entry is monitored on a 24 hour basis through a combination of access control systems, closed circuit television at most entrances and on-duty Student Life Staff members working at entrance hall lobby desk.
+Entry is monitored on a 24 hour basis through a combination of access control systems, closed circuit television and on-duty Student Life Staff members working at entrance hall lobby desk.
 Student room doors should be locked at all times even when occupied.
 Residents are reminded to observe all building security procedures and to notify either Student Life staff or DPS when unfamiliar individuals or unusual occurrences transpire within residence halls or apartments.
 Professional residence hall directors, graduate resident coordinators and student resident advisors, who are members of Loyola’s Student Life Office, live on campus within residence halls and provide 24 hour staff coverage.

 To enhance safety on the Evergreen Campus, each officer is assigned a particular patrol designed to maximize visibility.
-Campus security is enhanced by intrusion and panic alarms, and closed circuit security cameras.
+Campus security is enhanced by intrusion and panic alarms, and closed circuit television cameras.
 Access control systems are used to regulate access into residence halls, academic and administrative buildings on campus.

 Over 90 emergency blue light phones are strategically placed throughout campus, providing a direct line to our Public Safety personnel who will dispatch a Campus Police Officer.
 All residence hall laundry rooms are equipped with emergency call phones that only require the caller to push the red button on the yellow phones to contact Public Safety.